-A facet joint injection is performed as a day case procedure and it is performed with x-ray control to help identify the small joints accurately.
+A nerve root injection is performed as a day case procedure and it is performed with the help of x-rays and a device called a nerve stimulator.
+This helps to identify the nerve root accurately and helps avoid damaging it.

-On the day of treatment please take all your routine medications.
-If you are taking any medication to thin the blood, such as Warfarin or you have a blood clotting disorder please inform the pain doctor or the chronic pain nurse as soon as possible as your medication may need to be stopped before the injection to prevent bleeding.
+On the day of treatment, please take all your routine medications.
+If you are taking any medication to thin the blood, such as Warfarin or if you have a blood clotting disorder, please inform the pain doctor or the chronic pain nurse as soon as possible, as your medication may need to be stopped before the injection to prevent bleeding.

-You are advised not eat any solid foods 6 hours prior to procedure.
+You are advised not to eat any solid foods six hours prior to procedure.
 Patients can drink and have water until one hour prior to procedure.
-If you are diabetic please inform a member of staff on your arrival.
+If you are diabetic, please inform a member of staff on your arrival.

-You will be seen on the ward by one of the pain doctors, who will explain the treatment and answer any questions that you may have, you will then be asked to sign a consent form for the treatment.
+You will be seen on the ward by one of the pain doctors, who will explain the treatment and answer any questions that you may have.
+You will then be asked to sign a consent form for the treatment.

-Shortly before the injection you will need to change into a hospital gown.
+Shortly before the injection, you will need to change into a hospital gown.

-You will need to lie face down on the table throughout the procedure, if you have any difficulty in getting into this position a member of staff will be there to help you.
-Your back will be cleaned with antiseptic and a local anaesthetic injected into the skin to numb the area, there may be some discomfort at the time of the injection.
-Several joints may be injected in the same session.
+You will need to lie face down on the table throughout the procedure.
+If you have any difficulty in getting into this position, a member of staff will be there to help you.
+Your back will be cleaned with antiseptic and a local anaesthetic injected into the skin to numb the area.
+There may be some discomfort at the time of the injection.